enthought/distributed-array-protocol/protocol.rst

 * block-padded (``disttype`` is ``'bp'``)

-  Analogous to the block distribution type, but with an extra ``padding`` key.
+  Analogous to the block distribution type but with an extra ``padding`` key.
+This distribution type allows adjacent local array sections to overlap in global index space.
+Whenever an element of the ``padding`` tuple is > 0, that indicates this array shares indices with its neighbor (as determined by ``gridrank``), and further, that this neighboring process owns the data.

   * ``start`` and ``stop`` as in the block distribution type

   * ``padding`` : 2-tuple of ``int``, each >= 0.

-    Indicates the number of shared indices on the lower and upper range of indices, respectively.
+    Indicates the number of "padding" values at the lower and upper limits (respectively) of the indices available on this process.

-    The block-padded distribution allows adjacent local array sections to overlap in global index space via the padding parameter.
-    Whenever an element of the ``padding`` tuple is > 0, that indicates this array shares indices with its neighbor (as determined by ``gridrank``) and, further, the neighbor process owns the data.
+    This padding can be either "boundary padding" or "communication padding".

 * unstructured (``disttype`` is ``'u'``):